icefreeman123/RIS-ChannelModel/README.md

 ### Step2.
 Run the main script 1 and 2, corresponding to Fig. 12(a) and (b), respectively.
 The results with one of controlling algorithms will be obtained.
 (Please choose the controlling algorithm in the 43-th line.
 Ex.: AntData.CtlMethod = 'Perfect_beam'; is based on perfect beamforming.) <be>

-### Hint: If this code is applied in different cases, the transformation of polarization for the scattered and reflected waves and their tuning coefficients must be redefined.
-They are described in equations [22] and [23] of our article.

 ### Results
 The following results are reproduced from Fig. 12(a) of our paper: <br>